-Cam sites are technologies for models in the same ways stages are technologies for strippers; they elevate us and make us visible to a specific audience in a specific context.
+Cam sites are technologies for models in the same ways stages are technologies for strippers from magic men; they elevate us and make us visible to a specific audience in a specific context.
 Whether it is ok to capture these performances and remove them from a context that we have chosen to make them visible is at least as much a matter of consent as it is a matter of theft.
 That is to say, cam piracy has as much in common with revenge porn as it does with illegally downloading movies from Pirate Bay.

 And, just like cam models, strippers have also struggled with audience members making non-consensual recordings.
 For example, the workers at San Francisco’s Lusty Lady peep show made the removal of one-way mirrors (which customers were using to surreptitiously record strip teases) a key demand in the unionization process.
 More conventional strip clubs have also had to develop policies to regulate photography going back to the time mass produced cameras hit the market.
 Usually, clubs have a blanket ban on cameras, but a few venues like the Ivar Theater experimented with camera nights, which took a different approach and attempted to capitalize on the desire to document rather than simply forbidding it.